biomedisa/biomedisa/README/ubuntu2204_cuda11.8_gpu_slicer.md

 Start 3D Slicer
 Edit -> Application Settings -> Modules
 Drag and Drop the following directories in the field "Additional module paths"
+Use only the first line if you only want to install Smart Interpolation.
 ```
 git/biomedisa/biomedisa_slicer_extension/biomedisa_extension/SegmentEditorBiomedisa
 git/biomedisa/biomedisa_slicer_extension/biomedisa_extension/SegmentEditorBiomedisaDeepLearning